-If you are armed with cross-cultural skills (having grown up or spent time in another culture and understand their social nuances), this will really be favorable to you.
-Learning another language is great but knowing the acceptable and practiced manners and laws of another culture can be critical in today’s business.
+If you’re armed with cross-cultural skills (grown up in another culture and able to understand their social nuances), this will really be favorable to you.
+While learning another language is great, knowing other culture’s acceptable manners and laws can be critical in today’s business settings.

-Many jobs required communication skills.
-Search Engine Optimization (SEO) applications and smart phone technology are booming.
+Many jobs require communication skills.
+Search Engine Optimization (SEO) applications and smartphone technology are booming.
 The jury is still out but the future will see diminished use of the personal computers even in business as more applications are developed and Internet access systems are morphed into smaller devices.
-Web conferencing iPhone, iPad, and Google applications for contacts, scheduling, calendars, web conferencing, meeting, and event planning are becoming increasingly popular.
-Let potential employers know you are familiar with these.
+Web conferencing iPhone, iPad, and Google apps for contacts, scheduling, calendars, web conferencing, meeting, and event planning are becoming increasingly popular.
+Let the hiring manager know you’re good at using them.

-In today’s world, at the very least, an understanding of SEO is a plus for a growing number of jobs.
-Web masters, salespeople, managers, computer graphic designers, web builders, writers, and more positions can benefit employers with an understanding of SEO.
-If you have SEO skills, by all means, fit them into your resume.
-If this knowledge can at all be relevant to the position you are seeking, this can make you competitive or lead.
+In today’s world, at the very least, a grasp of SEO is a plus for a growing number of jobs.
+Webmasters, salespeople, managers, graphic artists, web builders, writers’ understanding of SEO can bring benefits to employers.
+If you have SEO skills, by all means, fit them into your piece.
+If this knowledge can at all be relevant to the job you seek, this will surely give you an edge against your rivals.